Commission on Disability

 Gifts of Property

-The commission may receive gifts of property, both real and personal, in the name of the Town of Westford, subject to the approval of the Board of Selectmen, such gifts to be managed and controlled by the commission for the purposes set forth in this charge.
+The commission may receive gifts of property, both real and personal, in the name of the Town of Westford, subject to the approval of the Select Board, such gifts to be managed and controlled by the commission for the purposes set forth in this charge.